 By international standards, Toulouse isn’t a dangerous city.
 While its crime rates are higher than more regional areas, they’re lower than large cities such as Paris or London.

-According to Numbeo, the crime rate in Toulouse ranges from low to moderate.
+The crime rate in Toulouse ranges from low to moderate.
 Its only high-rated crime is breaking and entering.
 It has a statistically lower crime rate than London.

 Crime areas such as violent crime and theft are rated low, and safety walking alone either during the day or at night is moderate to high.
 It rates higher than London in all these areas.